sh4174/HypernetEnsemble/README.md

 ## Training

+The hypernetwork and optimizer is wrapped with PyTorch Lightning (lightning_modules/module_hyper_resunet.py).

-Please see train.py
+Please see train.py for setting up the network parameters and training configurations.

 ## Inference

-Please see predict.py
+Please see predict.py for inference.

-## Note

-Readme will be updated soon.
+The network parameters need to be the same with a trained network.

-## Contact
+# Contact

-Please contact Sungmin Hong (MGH, HMS) via email shong20@mgh.harvard.edu.
+Please contact Sungmin Hong (MGH, HMS <shong20@mgh.harvard.edu>) if you have questions on the codes or the paper.